 - Power Fx is based on Microsoft Excel.
 Using formulas that are already familiar to hundreds of millions of users, Power Fx allows a broad range of people to bring skills they already know to low code solutions.
 Power Fx becomes a common ground for business users and professional developers alike to express logic and solve problems.

 - Power Fx is built for low code.
 Power Fx is already the foundation of the Microsoft Power Apps canvas.
 We’ll soon extend its use across Power Platform to Microsoft Dataverse, Microsoft Power Automate, Microsoft Power Virtual Agents, and beyond, making it even easier for everyone to get started with low code tools.

 For more information, please check below reference link.

-If you like this article, feel free to share it work others who might find it helpful.
-If you have any questions, feel free to get in contact with me.
+If you like this article, feel free to share it with others who might find it helpful!
+If you have any questions, feel free to reach out to me.